-- [5] Reflects owned and contracted resources as of December 31, 2022 as identified in the 2023 Electric Progress Report. - [6] For Snoqualmie Falls, the FERC license authorizes the full 54.4 MW; however, the project's water right issued by the Washington State Department of Ecology limits flow to 2,500 cubic feet and therefore output to 47.7 MW.
-Also, 40 MW capacity of the Columbia River PUD contracts are delivered to Canada pursuant to the provisions of a treaty between Canada and the United States and Canadian Entitlement Allocation agreements as of December 31, 2022. - [7] In November 2022, PSE elected to take its portion of the Priest Rapid Meaningful Priority and was granted 4.13% share of the 2023 Priest Rapids Project output.
-This one-year contract began on January 1, 2023, and continued through December 31, 2023.
+- 13 Reflects owned and contracted resources identified in the 2023 Electric Progress Report and the 2023 10-K. - 14 For Snoqualmie Falls, the FERC license authorizes the full 54.4 MW; however, the project's water right issued by the Washington State Department of Ecology limits flow to 2,500 cubic feet and therefore output to 47.7 MW.
+Also, 47 MW capacity of the Columbia River PUD contracts are delivered to Canada pursuant to the provisions of a treaty between Canada and the United States and Canadian Entitlement Allocation agreements as of Dec.
+31, 2023. - 15 In November 2022, PSE elected to take its portion of the Priest Rapid Meaningful Priority and was granted 4.13% share of the 2023 Priest Rapids Project output.
+This one-year contract began on Jan.
+1, 2023, and continued through Dec.
+31, 2023.
 This agreement increases PSE's share of output by 4.13%, which equates to an additional capacity of 39 MW for Priest Rapids Development and 51 MW for Wanapum Development.